samwhindleton/wdiroutcomes/roadmap/week88.md

 - Have your draft cover letter ready so that you can have 3 classmates peer review it.
 (You do not need to submit this to Github)

-**Find 3 Organizations that pique your interest**

-- Keep this in your own personal list, we won't be collecting it but will be asking about it in 1:1 meetings.

-There is nothing to submit to Github.

 ## Further Reading/ Resources:

 [Defining your Non-negotiables and Negotiating like a Boss